-[&]quot;Plurality" means a plurality of the votes properly cast on such matter.
-For the election of directors, the three nominees receiving the plurality of votes entitled to vote and cast will be elected as directors.

-for all nominees, or "WITHHOLD" for any nominee by specifying the name of the nominee on your proxy card.
+Proposal One-Election of Directors.
+If a quorum is present, the three director nominees receiving the highest number of affirmative votes properly cast, submitted in person or by proxy, will be elected as directors.
+You may vote "FOR" one or more nominees or "WITHHOLD" from one or more nominees by specifying your vote for each nominee on your proxy card.
 This proposal is not considered to be a discretionary item, so if you do not instruct your broker how to vote with respect to this proposal, your broker may not vote on this proposal, and those votes will be counted as broker "non-votes."
 Withheld votes and broker non-votes will have no effect on the outcome of the election of the directors.
+Our charter and our bylaws do not provide for cumulative voting in the election of directors.

-Proposal Two-Approval of the Ratification of Ernst & Young LLP as Independent Registered Public Accounting Firm.
+Proposal Two-Approval of the Ratification of Ernst & Young LLP as the Independent Registered Public Accounting Firm.
 Approval of this proposal requires the affirmative vote of a majority of the votes properly cast for and against such matter.
 You may vote "FOR," "AGAINST" or "ABSTAIN" from voting on this proposal.
 If you abstain from voting on this matter, your shares will not be counted as "votes cast" with respect to such matter, and the abstention will have no effect on the proposal.
 This proposal is considered to be a discretionary item, and your broker will be able to vote on this proposal even if it does not receive instructions from you.
 Accordingly, we do not anticipate that there will be any broker non-votes on this proposal; however, any broker non-votes will not be counted as "votes cast" and will therefore have no effect on the proposal.

 Proposal Three-Non-Binding Advisory Vote to Approve the Compensation of Our Named Executive Officers.
-Approval of this advisory non-binding proposal requires the affirmative vote of a majority of the votes properly cast for and against such matter.
+Approval of this non-binding advisory proposal requires the affirmative vote of a majority of the votes properly cast for and against such matter.
 You may vote "FOR," "AGAINST" or "ABSTAIN" from voting on this proposal.
 If you abstain from voting on this matter, your shares will not be counted as "votes cast" with respect to such matter, and the abstention will have no effect on the proposal.
 This proposal is not considered to be a discretionary item, so if you do not instruct your broker how to vote with respect to this proposal, your broker may not vote on this proposal, and those votes will be counted as broker "non-votes."
 Abstentions and broker non-votes will have no effect on the outcome of this proposal.

 We request that you vote your shares by proxy following the methods as instructed by the Notice: over the Internet, by telephone or by mail.
 If you choose to vote by mail, your shares will be voted in accordance with your voting instructions if the proxy card is received prior to or at the Annual Meeting.
-If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR (i) the election of each of the Company's three (3) nominees as Class I directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm for the Company for the fiscal year ending December 31, 2020; (iii) the approval, on a non-binding, advisory basis, of the compensation of our named executive officers; and (iv) as the proxy holder deems advisable, in his or her discretion, on other matters that may properly come before the Annual Meeting.
+If you sign and return your proxy card but do not give voting instructions, your shares will be voted FOR (i) the election of each of the Company's three (3) nominees as Class I directors; (ii) the ratification of the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for the fiscal year ending December 31, 2023; (iii) the approval, on a non-binding, advisory basis, of the compensation of our named executive officers; and (iv) as the proxy holder deems advisable, in his or her discretion, on other matters that may properly come before the Annual Meeting.